bagder/log/README.md

 At our weekly curl meeting yesterday at [wolfSSL](https://wolfssl.com) we decided to move forward and try to organize something curl up - like in San Francisco.
-We are now investigating the venue sitation.
+We are now investigating the venue situation.
 More details to follow soon if things just line up as we hope to.

 ### User survey